 Organic traffic: PROS & CONS

-By far the main reason for business to focus on organic traffic is that it offers a recurring low cost source of potential customers.
-If you’re seeing thousands of visitors each day, you just need a relatively small percentage of these to convert to make your efforts worthwhile.
+By far, the main reason for businesses to focus on organic traffic is that it offers a recurring low-cost source of potential customers.
+If you see thousands of visitors daily, you just need a relatively small percentage of these to convert to make your efforts worthwhile.

 Pro: Exponential returns

 Organic traffic has a compounding effect because the strategies you implement to generate traffic can boost other areas like your search engine rankings, visibility, brand awareness, revenue, and even lead generation.
 For the initial investment, the potential for a great ROI is high.

 If you’ve done your research, then organic traffic strategies allow you to attract users who are actively searching for the content on your website.
 This allows you to target people along the decision-making funnel, from awareness to purchase and even after sales.

 Organic traffic takes time to build, and your website is unlikely to appear on page one from the get-go.
 Businesses tend to struggle to build organic traffic at the start, and with low return on investment, they can quickly abandon their efforts in favor of the faster results from paid traffic.